Mat2dr/bike2rent/README.md

-Welcome to the documentation for our Full Stack Bike Rental Website built with Next.js 13.
+Welcome to the documentation for my Full Stack Bike Rental Website built with Next.js 13.

+This project was initiated with the goal of exploring the backend, even though the primary focus is frontend development.
+The aim is to gain a deeper understanding of how the backend works with this stack, enabling more informed discussions with both frontend and backend developers.
+Below, you'll find detailed information on the technologies used, installation instructions, and other relevant details to get you started.

 This project incorporates a powerful stack to deliver a seamless and efficient bike rental experience.
-Below, you'll find detailed information on the technologies used, installation instructions, and other relevant details to get you started.

 ## Technologies Used